-In 2018, the bank started targeting Skandia group customers offering large rebates for occupational insurance clients with low LTVs.
-This strategy has gathered increasing interest and during first half of 2019 SkandiaBanken's lending increased by 9%.
-If the bank succeeds in reaching its current target of SEK80 billion in mortgages, a 22% growth from end-June 2019, it will be better placed to improve its efficiency without materially altering its risk profile.
+In 2018, the bank started targeting Skandia group customers by offering large rebates for occupational insurance clients with low loan-to-values (LTVs).
+This strategy has gathered increasing interest and during first nine months of 2019, SkandiaBanken's lending increased by 12.5%.
+If the bank succeeds in reaching its current target of SEK80 billion in mortgages, a 21% growth from the end of June 2019, it will be better placed to improve its efficiency without materially altering its risk profile.